C0RD3LL/Portfolio/README.md

 * hello?

 ## [fqcount.py](https://github.com/C0RD3LL/Portfolio/blob/main/fqcount.py)
-Its a pretty basic script; That is meant to output: Amount of reads, total bases, and an average of bases per read.
+Its a pretty basic script.
+It outputs: Amount of reads, total bases, and an average of bases per read.
-(It was created as a simple way for me to way information in a fastq file.)
+(It was created as a simple way for me to gauge the size of fastq files.)

 ![alt text](https://github.com/C0RD3LL/Portfolio/blob/main/extra/Screen%20Shot%202022-01-03%20at%208.10.32%20AM.png)
 **Input Arguement**